InserirAquiNome/crypto/electrum_wallet_verify_authenticity.md

 ![alt text](https://github.com/InserirAquiNome/crypto/blob/master/static/image/electrum1.png "Logo Title Text 1")

-This the bitcoin wallet
+This the bitcoin wallet:

 https://electrum.org

-And this is a fork from the above that works on litecoin
+And this is a fork from the above that works on litecoin:

 https://electrum-ltc.org/